erik-d123/COS226/README.md

 ### Java Assignments

 Most of the dependencies that I used are contained within the course's algs4.jar.
 This can be found, along with installation instructions, [at this link](https://algs4.cs.princeton.edu/code).
 The same link also has any needed java programs and libraries that may not be in the .JAR file.
-Note at times are commenting is entirely inconsistent, this depends on how "over" each assignment I was :D

  <table style="width:100%">
   <tr>